 CPS 234 aims to protect the integrity and confidentiality of information through robust security measures.
 Its objectives include establishing a comprehensive information security framework that encompasses policy development, risk assessment, and proactive threat management.

 The standard requires financial institutions to identify information security incidents promptly and to implement effective responses without delay.
-Regular training and awareness programs are also mandated to cultivate a culture of security within the organization.
+Regular training and awareness programs are also mandated to cultivate a culture of security within the organisation.

 In essence, CPS 234 seeks to ensure that all financial entities can respond to cyber security threats and vulnerabilities, thus protecting consumer and institutional data alike.